German Bund yield falls to two-week low as economic uncertainty persists

-"So focus has moved back to the economy and a view that central banks will not allow yields to rise."
-March state inflation data from Germany pointed to a weakening in the inflation outlook for the euro zone's biggest economy.
+"For a while there was a focus on the spending implications of the coronavirus outbreak, but there is a realisation that the worst is not over for the economy," said Nordea chief analyst Jan von Gerich.
+"So, focus has moved back to the economy and a view that central banks will not allow yields to rise."
+German annual inflation slowed sharply and came in below forecast in March at 1.3%, well below the European Central Bank's target.

-Germany's council of economic advisers meanwhile said on Monday the coronavirus outbreak has made a recession inevitable in the first half of this year, predicting that German output could shrink by up to 5.4% in 2020.
+Meanwhile, Germany's council of economic advisers predicted that German output could shrink by up to 5.4% in 2020.
 The benchmark 10-year Bund yield fell more than 6 basis points (bps) to almost -0.55%, down 40 bps from 10-month highs hit earlier this month.

-"The spread to the U.S. in particular is in focus with markets doubting that the Fed can also immunize the real economy," he said, referring to the U.S. Federal Reserve.
-The gap or spread over long-dated U.S. Treasury yields is not far off its tightest levels since 2014, currently around 120 bps.

-Italian bond yields were 8-9 bps higher across the yield curve with the market continuing to underperform most of its euro zone peers.
+Other 10-year bond yields were also lower. .

+Italian bonds continued to underperform peers, with 10-year yields last up 16 bps on the day at 1.49%, set for their worst day in nearly two weeks.
 Analysts said a downgrade of Britain's sovereign rating by Fitch on Friday had turned the focus to the weak ratings outlook for Italy and may help explain the bond sell-off.

-Ten-year Italian bond yields were last up 9 bps on the day at 1.42%.
+The sell-off comes a day before Italy is scheduled to sell up to 8.5 billion euros through an auction of four bonds.
+"The markets are continuing to be relatively thin in liquidity so maybe we see some adjustment ahead of tomorrow's auction," said DZ Bank strategist Christian Lenk.

+Analysts also said continued opposition by Germany to the continued issuance of German debt given the finance minister's comments over the weekend was adding to a risk-averse tone that put pressure on Italian bonds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)